 Since my water had broken on its own, the doctor was reluctant to make very many cervical checks in order to minimize the potential for infection, but when she made her first check at 10:00am I was 5.5cm dilated, 90% effaced, and at -1 station!
 Making progress!
 May as well get some sleep and conserve my strength for the Big Push ahead!

 Around 2:00pm my amazing L&D nurse Haley woke me up from my nap to let me know that the doctor was coming to check my dilation.
 The on-call doctor from my OB practice confirmed that I was at 10cm — it was time to have our baby!
-My entire body was shaking like a leaf with nerves as Haley adjusted the space to prepare for delivery and I started pushing through my first contraction at 2:25pm.
-After two subsequent contraction pushes (3 pushes held for 10 seconds each), Haley called the doctor in to deliver!
+My entire body was shaking like a leaf with nerves as Haley adjusted the space to prepare for delivery.
+With Haley and Matt’s help I started pushing through my first contraction at 2:25pm.
+After two subsequent contraction pushes (3 pushes held for 10 seconds each), Haley told me to stop pushing while she called the doctor in to deliver our baby!
 I pushed through two more contractions and Sophie emerged!
-She made her debut at 2:45pm weighing 8lbs 13.6oz and 20.5 inches long.
+She made her debut at 2:45pm weighing 8lbs 13.6oz and was 20.5 inches long.

 She’s more than we ever dreamed of and we absolutely adore her!
 I didn’t cry at all during labor, but I most definitely sobbed when they put Sophie on my chest for the first time — it was absolute and utter bliss!
 We are so beyond grateful for a healthy pregnancy & baby; I still can’t believe that she’s finally here!